KABANOVSKY: From kitchen to Kremlin? Prigozhin's treacherous twist

 His performance right now merits our complete and undivided attention, as he has taken the cleaver to the rotting carcass of Putin’s regime in an effort to carve his own path to power.
 Mr Prigozhin has been systematically increasing the pressure with his ever more daring criticism of the defence ministry, the government and the power elites for several months.
 The mounting tension has finally culminated in open revolt.
 In the words of Sherlock Holmes: “The game is afoot!”

-The Ministry of Defence gave Prigozhin and his merry band the final excuse to do what he has been itching to do for a very long time, launch a military coup and make a play for Putin’s seat.
+The Ministry of Defence gave Prigozhin and his merry band the final excuse to do what he has been itching to do for a very long time: launch a military coup and make a play for Putin’s seat.
 Defence Minister Sergei Shoigu, after dithering over whether or not to attend the performance staged by Prigozhin, finally made his decision and announced his arrival at the concert with a bang, launching a missile attack on Wagner group rear positions in an effort to neutralise Prigozhin on June 23.
-Whether or not this was sanctioned by Putin or was Shoigu’s personal initiative remains unclear.
+Whether this was sanctioned by Putin or whether it was Shoigu’s personal initiative remains unclear.
 However, the repercussions of this act will be felt throughout Russia for a long time.
 Regardless of whether Prigozhin makes a successful debut or whether the show closes after the first performance, the impact is significant.

-Prigozhin, backed by a well-trained and loyal paramilitary army with tens of thousands of soldiers hardened in the sands of Syria and rainforests and deserts of Africa, has turned his musicians against his sponsor, launching an all-or-nothing gamble not just against the Ministry of Defence, but against Putin himself, the man who created the musical maestro and bestowed upon him unprecedented powers.
+Prigozhin, backed by a well-trained and loyal paramilitary army with tens of thousands of soldiers hardened in the sands of Syria and rainforests and deserts of Africa, has turned his 'musicians' against his sponsor, launching an all-or-nothing gamble not just against the Ministry of Defence, but against Putin himself, the man who created the 'musical' maestro and bestowed upon him unprecedented powers.

-Prigozhin launched head-first into the war in Ukraine by committing to take Bakhmut in short order.
-This was a gamble on his part to further ingratiate himself with Putin while showing up the ineffectiveness, corruption, and incompetence of Shoigu and Russia’s chief of the general staff, General Valery Gerasimov.
+Prigozhin launched his group head-first into the war in Ukraine by committing to take Bakhmut in short order.
+This was a gamble on his part to further ingratiate himself with Putin while showing up the ineffectiveness, corruption and incompetence of Shoigu and Russia’s chief of the general staff, General Valery Gerasimov.
 With bravado and brutality, Prigozhin threw his band of 'musicians' into the heart of the Ukrainian conflict, composing a discordant symphony that led to the tragic loss of thousands of lives, in an effort to prove Wagner’s value and exclusive fighting ability.

 To aid him in this task, Prigozhin was granted unprecedented powers by Putin, giving him free rein to tour Russia’s vast network of brutal penal colonies in search of new performers for his orchestra.
 Armed with thousands of new recruits, Prigozhin sent these men into the meatgrinder in his desperate effort to capture Bakhmut and prove his worth.
 The operation sputtered in the face of heavy Ukrainian resistance, and internal criticism of Wagner grew.
 Shoigu, never a fan of Wagner or Prigozhin, tried to use the failure in Bakhmut to weaken Prigozhin’s standing with Putin.
 Prigozhin, sensing his ever more precarious position, turned to the public to garner grassroots support by exposing the corruption that Putin’s rule has wrought.